 Many sales teachers focus heavily on saying the right things during a phone call.
 In a lot of cases, voicemails are looked at as a more concise version of what the phone conversation would have been.

 Preparing for a voicemail is actually a very different process, however, because it is, in the moment, a one-sided affair, like a presentation or an email.

 While it's certainly essential to use the right research tools when planning your next voicemail, it's most important to use the right techniques to ensure that your prospect feels the need to keep in touch.
-Think to yourself, if you got that voicemail would you call back?

 Here are 6 voicemail techniques to use to impress your prospect after the tone:

 This may seem obvious given the intro, but it's certainly a starting point.
 If you reach out to a prospect, and they don't answer the phone, don't hang up!